Organizational

 PLACE AND TIME OF BOARD MEETINGS.

-The board may hold its meetings at the office of the corporation or at such other places, within the state, as designated by the President or upon the request of three members, upon not less than three (3) days notice.
+he board may hold its meetings at the office of the corporation or at such other places, within the state or online, as designated by the President or upon the request of three members, upon not less than three (3) days’ notice.

 NOTICE OF MEETINGS OF THE BOARD, ADJOURNMENT.